 Who Dares To Rent A Dress Now?
 Coronavirus Upends The Sharing Economy

-Kim Timko used to rely on Rent The Runway for dresses for weddings and parties, outfits for date nights, and professional clothes for her job as a lawyer in New York.
-She says the clothing-rental service is "a nice way to have expensive clothes without having to buy."
+Kim Timko used to rely on Rent the Runway for dresses for weddings and parties, outfits for date nights, and professional clothes for her job as a lawyer in New York.
+She said the clothing-rental service is "a nice way to have expensive clothes without having to buy."

 But weddings have been postponed, parties canceled, and Timko is working from home during the coronavirus pandemic.
-Like many others, she has put her Rent The Runway subscription on hold.
+Like many others, she has put her Rent the Runway subscription on hold.
 She may even cancel it.

-She says renting expensive clothes just isn't worth the money right now — or the risk of getting the virus, as unlikely as that may be.
+She said renting expensive clothes just isn't worth the money right now — or the risk of getting the virus — as unlikely as that may be.

 "Any packages I get, I wipe them down," Timko said.
 "You can't really do that with a dress.
 A $600 dress or something — you can't, like, Lysol it."

-Rent The Runway CEO Jennifer Hyman said in a statement: "While there is no evidence to suggest that COVID is spread via surfaces like fabric, all our garments, accessories, hangers, and reusable packaging are meticulously cleaned and steamed each time they are returned to us, and then sealed in plastic to protect them from any elements— including human touch—that they may encounter in transit to the next customer."
+Rent the Runway CEO Jennifer Hyman said in a statement: "While there is no evidence to suggest that [COVID-19] is spread via surfaces like fabric, all our garments, accessories, hangers, and reusable packaging are meticulously cleaned and steamed each time they are returned to us, and then sealed in plastic to protect them from any elements— including human touch—that they may encounter in transit to the next customer."

 Still, the company has taken a big financial hit from the pandemic.
 It has laid off and furloughed employees, and temporarily closed its retail stores.